Understanding the Cost of Setting Up an iGaming Platform with Online Casino Software

 Transaction Fees

-Payment processing relies heavily on transaction fees, but they can eat into profits.
+Payment processing relies heavily on transaction fees.
 Credit card transactions may incur fees between 1.5% and 3.5% plus a fixed cost per transaction, while digital wallets like PayPal average around 2.9% plus $0.30.
 Though cryptocurrency transactions are typically lower-cost at around 1%, they are accompanied by volatility and regulatory challenges.
 Chargebacks, potentially costing $20 to $100 each, and managing these with services priced from $500 to $5,000 annually, add another layer of financial consideration.

 Regulatory and Security Investments